Green Smoothie Gourmet

 PRO-tip: If the cupcakes dome high above the paper, just press them flat as soon as they come out of the oven.

-Make the Filling & Squiggle Frosting
+Add the Cream Filling & Make Squiggle Frosting

 1. Cut a cone out of the top center of each cupcake holding a small kitchen knife at an angle.
 You will not be re-using them on these cupcakes.